harrisonratcliffe/Laravel-API-Error-Handler/README.md

 	  }
  }
 ```
-and you can do like this in `config/api-error-handler.php`:
+And you can then declare your handler in `config/api-error-handler.php`:
 ```php
 <?php